-The Register Office covering the Cartmel area is Ulverston
+The Register Office covering the Cartmel area is Ulverston.

-from Mannix & Co., History, Topography and Directory of Westmorland, 1851.
+Cartmel parish from Mannix & Co., History, Topography and Directory of Westmorland, 1851.

+You can see the administrative areas in which Cartmel has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD380787 (Lat/Lon: 54.200294, -2.951922), Cartmel which are provided by:
+You can see maps centred on OS grid reference SD383760 (Lat/Lon: 54.176454, -2.94653), Cartmel which are provided by:

 - StreetMap (Current Ordnance Survey maps)